 Nima Sharifai, MD

-Nima Sharifai was raised in Jacksonville, Florida and spent most of his adult life in Miami, Florida, where he earned his bachelors, medical, and doctoral degrees.
+Nima Sharifai was raised in Jacksonville, Florida and spent most of his adult life in Miami, Florida, where he earned his bachelor’s, medical, and doctoral degrees.
 He has long been interested in neuroscience and completed his thesis work in the lab of Akira Chiba.
 There he implemented a technique for live visualization of protein-protein interactions within developing neurons.
 His work focused on identifying key molecular regulators involved in dendrogenesis and mapping their spatiotemporal interaction patterns at single-neuron resolution.
-Nima is a combined AP/NP resident and will begin his neuropathology fellowship next year here at Washington University in St. Louis.
-Nima loves all things football and enjoys traveling with his family and friends.
+Nima is a combined AP/NP trainee and is in the research year of his Neuropathology fellowship, where he is focusing on clinical research in neuro-oncology.
+In his free time, he loves all things football and enjoys traveling with his family and friends.

 Priya Skaria, MD

 Priya Skaria was born in Kerala, India.
 She obtained dual bachelor’s degrees in medicine and surgery from Sri Ramachandra University in Chennai, India.
 She volunteered at a Mission Hospital and served the medical needs of her hometown for a few years.
 With the goal of pursuing cancer research, she did an Anatomic and Clinical Pathology Residency at the University of Missouri in Kansas City, Missouri.
 During this training, she did a one-month elective in Hematopathology with Dr. Elaine Jaffe at the National Institute of Health.
-She was honored with Dr. Gordon F. Vawter Pathologist in training award for her first cancer research project at The Society for Pediatric Pathology Annual Meeting in October 2016.
-She completed Hematopathology fellowship at Washington University in St. Louis and is currently a fellow trainee in Surgical Pathology.
+She was honored with Dr. Gordon F. Vawter Pathologist in training award for her first cancer research project at the Society for Pediatric Pathology Annual Meeting in October 2016.
+She completed her Hematopathology fellowship and Selective Surgical Pathology Fellowship at Washington University in St. Louis and is currently a fellow trainee in Pediatric Pathology.
 She has several other credits to her merit up to a national level in sports, music, and dance.

 Surgical (Selective) Pathology